Smirenost/person/README.rst

 .. end-badges

-Roles (academic, politician, ...)  of persons, their particulars
+A set of dataclasses concerning roles (academic, politician, ...)  of persons and their particulars

 Features
 --------